 Once the funds are ready to be collected, the receiver must also present their proper identification.

-After that, we put in place different KYC strategies—like video conference, bank ID and face biometrics—depending on the laws of each country and the Ria platform the customer is using.
+After that, we put in place different KYC strategies—like video conference, bank ID and face biometrics—depending on the laws of each country and the Ria Money Transfer platform the customer is using.

 Eduardo González Cristos, Ria’s Digital Business Development and Innovation Lead shared that, “When it comes to our products and services, we ensure they’re adaptable to the needs of each regulator, integrating state-of-the-art solutions into all our business processes.
 We have a dedicated team evaluating our products on the clock to guarantee our KYC methods are the perfect combination of tech, innovation and compliance.”

-Thanks to our 30+ years of experience in the sector, we’ve lived the evolution of regulations first-hand and gained all the necessary insight to remain compliant with current Know Your Customer regulations, no matter how byzantine the rules of the game get.
+Thanks to our 30+ years in the sector, we’ve experienced the evolution of regulations first-hand and gained all the necessary insight to remain compliant with current Know Your Customer regulations, no matter how byzantine the rules of the game get.
 For example, our app includes features designed specifically to secure the access to your Ria Money Transfer account.